kantundpeterpan/credentials_handler/README.md

 *   **Mapping file not found:**  If the specified YAML mapping file does not exist.
 *   **Invalid YAML:** If the YAML mapping file contains invalid YAML syntax.
 *   **File not found:** If any of the JSON files specified in the mapping file do not exist.
 *   **Invalid JSON:** If any of the JSON files contain invalid JSON syntax.
 *   **Missing key:** If a key specified in the mapping file is not found in the corresponding JSON data.
 *   **Missing Environment Variable:** If an environment variable specified in the `from_env` section is not found in the environment.

+In case of an error, the script prints an error message to the console and exits.
+Warnings are shown for non-critical issues like missing environment variables or JSON keys.

+## Contributing

+Contributions are welcome!
+Please submit a pull request with your changes.
+*   **Invalid JSON:** If any of the JSON files contain invalid JSON syntax.
+*   **Missing key:** If a key specified in the mapping file is not found in the corresponding JSON data.
+*   **Missing Environment Variable:** If an environment variable specified in the `from_env` section is not found in the environment.